-The employment of Post-Doctoral Visitors as employees in the YUFA bargaining unit is not subject to any of the provisions of the YUFA Collective Agreement other than the following Articles: 1-7, 9, 11.03-11.08, 12.28.2, 16, 18.02, and 18.40-18.43.
+The employment of Post-Doctoral Visitors as employees in the YUFA bargaining unit is not subject to any of the provisions of the YUFA Collective Agreement other than the following Articles: 1-9, 11.03-11.08, 12.20,12.28.2, 16, 18.02, and 18.40-18.43.
 In the context of a proceeding pursuant to Article 11.06 (a), the provisions of Articles 15.05 and 15.06 shall apply.
+Compensation and Leaves for Post-Doctoral Visitors are set out in Schedule A below for new Post-Doctoral Visitor contracts starting on or after July 1, 2016.
+Supervisors will be provided with a schedule annually and on request setting out the costs of the compensation elements described in Schedule A that will be applied to the Supervisor's funding sources supporting the Post-Doctoral Visitor's salary and compensation.